klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab02/README.md

     ```
 10. Inspect the directory, it should contain all the files (source code) you also saw on the GitHub page.
 11. You have successfully cloned an existing repository.

-## 2. What did we clone besides the actual source code?
+## 2. What does the commit history look like?
-Since we cloned an entire git repository, we not only cloned the actual source code,
-but we also cloned the entire history (Git objects: all the different versions of our source code files, snapshots, commits)

-1. Check the Git commit history (you know the command for this)
+Check the Git commit history
-    - You'll probably notice that the commit history is scrollable (press enter a few times, it'll scroll down)
+- You'll probably notice that the commit history is long and scrollable (press enter a few times, it'll scroll down)
 - Examine some of the most recent commits
 - To close the Git commit history, press `q`
+- You can add the `-n` option to specify how many commits you want to show in the history, e.g. `git log -5`

 ## 3. Let's try and Push some changes